 More formal types of work experience like year placements and summer internships are also more likely to be advertised than short term and part time positions in professional settings.

 There are a number of services at the University which can help you find work experience.

-Advertises year placements, summer internships, part time work in career settings, volunteering and other work experience vacancies for undergraduates and postgraduates online.
-Just select "Placement", "Summer Internship", "Work experience", or "Volunteering", when you search for vacancies.
+- Advertises year placements, summer internships, part time work in career settings, volunteering and other work experience vacancies for undergraduates and postgraduates online.
+Just select "Placement", "Summer Internship", "Work experience", "Graduate internship", "UKTI opportunity" (an opportunity overseas with a UK company, sourced by UK Trade & Industry) or "Volunteering", when you search for vacancies.
 View vacancies.

 Job Zone at the Guild

 Student Development at the Guild

 - Supports students to volunteer with the Guild's student-led volunteer groups and external organisations and charities.
 Go to www.guildofstudents.com/volunteering for more information.